woman's divorce

 When is alimony awarded?

-Alimony is called "maintenance" in Alaska and may be awarded to either spouse, either as a lump-sum or through payments over time.
+Alimony is called "maintenance" in Alaska and may be awarded either as a lump-sum or through payments over time.
 Fault is not a factor in awarding maintenance.
-The court takes the following factors into consideration when determining the amount and duration of the maintenance:
+When establishing the amount and duration of the maintenance, the court takes these factors into consideration:

-• How long the couple was married and the standard of living established while married;
+• How many years the couple was married and the lifestyle they established during that time;

-• How old each party is, as well as their physical health;
+• How old each party is and their physical health;

 • The earning capacity of each spouse, taking into consideration their educational background and career training, absences from the work-force, and their child care responsibilities;